Neufund/ico-transparency-monitor/README.md

 14. Is ICO end condition specified in contract? (as above)

 ### Transparency Decision
-Using the collected data and answered questions an ICO is given one of these states:
+Transparency decision is based on answers to questions above, as a result an ICO is assigned to one of these classes:
 1. Non-transparent
 2. Transparent with issues
 3. Fully transparent